zacherytcox/stelligent-u/13-ECS/README.md

 of Docker and it is still widely used!
 This is currently supported on ECS, but not on Fargate.
 Can you explain how a similar networking setup can be achieved on Fargate without container linking?_
+>Within Docker, you can use the "networks" feature to achieve the same effects.
+For ECS Fargate, you can leverage service discovery and reference the DNS name of the container(s) you want to connect to.  https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/networking-connecting-services.html

 #### Question: Fargate vs. Classic

 _Under what circumstances could you _not_ use Fargate and why?
 Would ECS be capable of handling these situations?_
+>For Fargate, you are restricted to only specific networking modes (awsvpc).
+You will miss out on other networking modes such as "bridge" and "host", where you can have your own virtualized network or have exposed container ports  mapped directly to a corresponding host port.

 #### Question: Scaling vertically and horizontally